-In the coming weeks, the college students who participated in our annual program, Katari: Keeping Japanese American Stories Alive, will share their thoughts about this year’s program.
+Since January 2022, the college students who participated in our annual program, Katari: Keeping Japanese American Stories Alive, have shared their thoughts about this year’s program.

 Katari, a program of the Manzanar Committee and the Manzanar National Historic Site, is in its fifth year, working to give young people some of the tools they’ll need to help others learn about the forced removal of over 120,000 Japanese/Japanese Americans from their homes and their unjust incarceration in American concentration camps, and other confinement sites, during World War II.

-In this installment, Brooke Oto of the California State University, Fullerton Nikkei Student Union shared how the program impacted her.
+In this final installment from this year’s students, Brooke Oto of the California State University, Fullerton Nikkei Student Union shared how the program impacted her.

 Thankfully, I’ve had the opportunity to attend the in-person Manzanar Pilgrimage before the COVID-19 pandemic.
 Through the Pilgrimage and Manzanar at Dusk, I learned more about Japanese American Incarceration during World War II than what the watered down history books in K-12 schools taught.